8888 Uprising: Aftermath

 Many in Burma believed that the regime would have collapsed if the United Nations and neighbouring countries had refused to recognise the legitimacy of the coup.
 Western governments and Japan cut aid to the country.
 Among Burma's neighbours, India was most critical; condemning the suppression, closing borders and setting up refugee camps along its border with Burma.
 By 1989, 6,000 NLD supporters had been detained and those who fled to the ethnic border areas, such as Kawthoolei, formed groups with those who sought greater self-determination.
 It was estimated 10,000 had fled to mountains which were controlled by ethnic insurgents such as the Karen National Liberation Army (KNLA), and many of them later trained to become soldiers.
+Of these 10,000, most fled to land held by the NDF, though some also joined CPB territory in the Shan area.

+These revolutionaries who fled to the countryside to fight led to the intensification of insurgency.
+These offensives followed common bouts of fighting that emerged in the countries rainy season.
+Of the battles that followed the suppression of the 8888 Uprising, the three largest came from first the Communist Party of Burma's seizure of the town of Mong Yang with a 1,500 strong force on the 25th of September, while the Kachin Independence Organisation seized the road connecting Bhamo to Myitkyina, while the Karen National Union sezied the strategic outpost of Mae Tah Waw on the Thai border.

 After the uprising, the SLORC waged a "clumsy propaganda" campaign against those who had organised the protests.
 Intelligence Chief General Khin Nyunt, held English-language press conferences which were aimed at giving foreign diplomats and the media a favourable account of the SLORC's response to the protests.
 During this period, more restrictions were imposed upon the Burmese media, denying it the relative freedom to report news which it had been able to exercise at the peak of the protests.
 In the conferences, he detailed a conspiracy in which the right was plotting to overthrow the regime with the assistance of "subversive foreigners" and a conspiracy in which the left was plotting to overthrow the State.
 Despite the conferences, few believed the government's version of events.
 While these conferences were going on, the SLORC was secretly negotiating with mutineers.

 Between 1988 and 2000, the Burmese government established 20 museums which detailed the military's central role throughout Burma's history and the size of the military increased from 180,000 to 400,000.
 The Burmese government also kept schools and universities closed in order to prevent future uprisings.
 Initially, Aung San Suu Kyi, U Tin Oo and Aung Gyi publicly rejected the SLORC's offer to hold elections the following year, claiming that they could not be freely held while Burma was under military rule.